mongodb/specifications/source/transactions/transactions.rst

 After the driver selects a mongos for the first command within a transaction, the driver MUST pin the ClientSession to the selected mongos.
-Drivers MUST send all subsequent commands that are part of the same transaction (excluding retries of commitTransaction and abortTransaction) to the same mongos.
+Drivers MUST send all subsequent commands that are part of the same transaction (excluding certain retries of commitTransaction and abortTransaction) to the same mongos.

 When to unpin
 ^^^^^^^^^^^^^

-Drivers MUST unpin a ClientSession when a command within a transaction fails with a TransientTransactionError.
+Drivers MUST unpin a ClientSession when a command within a transaction, including commitTransaction and abortTransaction fails with a TransientTransactionError.
 Transient errors indicate that the transaction in question has already been aborted or that the pinned mongos is down/unavailable.
-Unpinning the session ensures that a subsequent abortTransaction does not block waiting on a server that is unreachable.
+Unpinning the session ensures that a subsequent abortTransaction (or commitTransaction) does not block waiting on a server that is unreachable.

-Additionally, Drivers MUST unpin a ClientSession after running any commitTransaction or abortTransaction attempt regardless if that attempt succeeded or failed.
-After the initial commit or abort attempt, any mongos can satisfy a subsequent retry.
-Note, when the initial attempt fails with a retryable error, the automatic retry attempt MUST perform normal server selection to select an available mongos.

 Starting a new transaction on a pinned ClientSession MUST unpin the session.
 Additionally, any non-transaction operation using a pinned